About

 Alonzo Nelson Allen (1820-1894), Allenspark’s namesake, built the first log cabin in the area in 1864 in Pine Valley, two miles west of the Kelley House.
 It served as seasonal shelter for Allen, who prospected, hayed, and ran cattle on the site.
 The building burned in 1894, leaving only the remains of the original stone fireplace.
 Today, the Hilltop Guild owns the site located at Taylor Rd. and Highway 7, which they have marked with a plaque and a fence.

 Over the summers of 2012 and 2013 an archaeological survey of the Allen cabin site revealed charred logs from the burnt structure, along with a cache of Civil War era mining tools and artifacts.
-The Hilltop Guild is custodian of the site and the historic materials found there, which are displayed at the Kelley House.
+The Hilltop Guild is custodian of the site and the historic materials found there.
 It was added to Colorado’s Inventory of Historical Places in 2014.

 Allen cabin plaqueAllen Cabin fireplace